 Look for billing errors like being charged for the same service or treatment twice.
 If you are unsure, talk to the accounting or billing office of your provider.
 Their number and contact information will be on the billing statement.
 You want to do this quickly so you can get any charges resolved and to avoid late fees and interest.

-Third, if you disagree with the charges or want more information, you have the right to an appeal with your health insurance company .
-You have a right to both an “internal appeal” and an “external review” of the charges.
+Third, if you disagree with the charges or want more information, you have the right to .
+You have a right to both an and an of the charges.
 Check your health insurance policy documents and the “explanation of benefits.”

 Finally, remember that you can also dispute a medical bill with a debt collector or a credit reporting company.

 Effective January 1, 2022, the No Surprises Act (NSA) protects you from “surprise billing” if you have health insurance and provides some protections from surprise medical bills if you are uninsured.
 If you’re insured, the law bans certain practices, like requiring you to pay out-of-network charges for emergency services, so check and see if it applies to you.
 This surprise billing usually occurs after you receive care at an out-of-network facility or from an out-of-network provider and your insurance does not cover the out-of-network cost.
 In these situations, the No Surprises Act protects you from owing the difference between the out-of-network billed cost and the amount your health insurance paid.
 Some services, such as ground ambulance transportation services, are NOT protected by the No Surprises Act.